emmanuel-londono/Z-Prefix-App/README.md

 3. Open the cloned repo in vscode.

-4. In the vscode terminal, perform the following command:   **docker-compose up**

-^This should install all the dependencies, and perform all boot-up processes^
+4. In the vscode terminal, perform the following command:   **docker-compose up**^This should install all the dependencies, and perform all boot-up processes^

 ## Usage

 There is an admin profile built into the mocked back-end data.
-To log in as an inventory manager, use the following credentials in the login screen:
+To log in as an inventory manager, use the following credentials in the login screen:^It is also possible to sign-up for new login credentials.^

       USERNAME:
                admin